s-r-e-e-r-a-j/IPAnalyzer/README.md

    - **Tor:** Used for routing requests through the Tor network to maintain anonymity and avoid rate limits.

 ## Disclaimer
-IPAnalyzer is a legal OSINT tool developed for educational and ethical purposes.
-It should be used only on IP addresses and networks you own or have explicit permission to analyze.
-Any unauthorized or illegal use is strictly prohibited.
-The developer assumes no responsibility for misuse of this tool.
+IPAnalyzer is a legal OSINT tool created for educational and ethical use only.
+Please use it responsibly.

 ## Installation
 To install and run IPAnalyzer, follow these steps: